Growing lavender from seed can be difficult, especially for new gardeners. But once you learn how, you will have better success!

 - Prepare the soil - Moisten the peat pellets before placing them into the seed trays, or fill the plastic cells with seed starting soil.

 - Plant the seeds - Drop the seeds on top of the soil.
-You can cover them with a thin layer of dirt, but make sure they aren't more than 1/8" deep.
+You can cover them with a thin layer of dirt, but make sure they aren't more than 1/8" deep because they need light to germinate.

 - Water the soil - Add water the trays, rather than pouring it over the top, to avoid displacing the tiny seeds.